-Sometimes referred to as the recovery partition and restore partition, the hidden partition is a partition found on OEM computers such as Acer, ASUS, Dell, eMachine, HP (Compaq), and IBM computers that allow a user to restore their computer back to how it was when it was first purchased, without using a CD or DVD.
+Sometimes referred to as the recovery partition and restore partition, the hidden partition is a partition found on OEM computer hard drives.
+Manufacturer's like Acer, ASUS, Dell, eMachine, HP (Compaq), and IBM computers use this partition to restore your computer back to how it was when it was first purchased, without using a CD or DVD.

-Tip: Before doing any of the steps below make sure any USB devices and drives are disconnected and that no CD or other disc is in the computer.
+Note: Before doing any of the steps below make sure any USB devices and drives are disconnected and that no CD or disc is in the computer.

 - Alt + F10 - Access Acer disk-to-disk (D2D) recovery partition.
 Note: you may need to enable the D2D option in CMOS setup.